Heirloom Seal of the Realm: Han dynasty and Three Kingdoms period

+Imperial seal knob of Emperor Wen of the Nanyue Kingdom, carved into the shape of a dragon (175 BCE-124 BCE).

-At the death of the second Emperor of Qin, his successor Ziying proffered the Seal to the new emperor of the Han dynasty, whereafter it was known as the "Han Heirloom Seal of the Realm".
-At the end of the Western Han dynasty in 9 CE, Wang Mang, the usurper, forced the Han empress dowager to hand over the Seal.
-The empress dowager, in anger, threw the Seal on the ground, chipping one corner.
-Later, Wang Mang ordered the corner to be restored with gold.
+At the death of the second Emperor of Qin, his successor Ziying surrendered the Seal to Liu Bang, the new emperor of the Han dynasty whereafter, it was known as the "Han Heirloom Seal of the Realm".
+At the end of the Western Han dynasty in 9 CE, Wang Mang, the usurper, forced the Han empress dowager to surrender the Seal.
+The empress dowager, in an angered protest, threw the Seal on the ground, chipping one corner or horn.
+Later, Wang Mang ordered the corner to be restored with gold, and declared himself as the emperor of the newly established Xin dynasty.
+Wang Mang's regime proved to be unstable, as peasant rebellions broke out soon after and Wang Mang was killed in battle at the hands of the Red Eyebrows and Lülin rebel forces.
+The Seal would eventually be passed through the interregnum rulers Liu Xuan and Liu Penzi, until it finally came under the possession of Liu Xiu, later Emperor Guangwu of Han, and his imperial line.

-This Seal passed on even as dynasties rose and fell.
-It was seen as a legitimizing device, signalling the Mandate of Heaven.
-During turbulent periods, such as the Three Kingdoms period, the seal became the object of rivalry and armed conflict.
+As the Seal was passed on even as dynasties rose and fell, it was became a legitimising device, signalling the Mandate of Heaven.
+Thus seal became the object of rivalry and armed conflict.
 Regimes which possessed the seal declared themselves, and are often historically regarded, as legitimate.

 At the end of the Han dynasty in the 3rd century AD, General Sun Jian found the Imperial Seal when his forces occupied the evacuated Han imperial capital Luoyang, in the course of the campaign against Dong Zhuo, giving it to his chief, warlord Yuan Shu.
-The Romance of the Three Kingdoms says that one of Sun Jian's men betrayed him and told about the Seal to the coalition leader Yuan Shao who asked him for the seal, but Sun Jian refused.
-He swore that if he had the Seal, he might die a violent death, and set out for his home.
-Nevertheless, Yuan Shao told Liu Biao to block his way; Liu Biao did so, though he was unable to defeat Sun Jian.
-This began a rivalry between them, and Sun Jian, according to his oath, died a violent death in an ambush while fighting Liu Biao later on.
-Sun Jian's son, Sun Ce inherited the seal and gave it to Yuan Shu so that he might lend him troops to take revenge for his uncle, who had been fighting Warlord Lu Kang.

 Yuan Shu then declared himself emperor under the short-lived Zhong dynasty in 197.

-This act angered the warlords Cao Cao and Liu Bei, leading to several crushing defeats by each army.
+This act angered the many warlords such as Cao Cao and Liu Bei, leading to several crushing defeats by each army.
 The other warlords, even after being issued with an imperial decree, refused to help Cao Cao and Liu Bei in defeating Yuan Shu.
 When Yuan Shu was defeated in 199 by Liu Bei, the Seal came into the hands of Cao Cao, whose son Cao Pi proclaimed the Wei dynasty as the legitimate successor state to Han in 220.
 The Seal remained in the hands of Wei dynasty emperors until the last emperor Cao Huan was forced to abdicate in Sima Yan's favor, passing the Seal from Cao to Sima and establishing the Jin dynasty in 265.